-Many criminal defense firms, including Black Law, state that they represent clients on federal charges.
-Persons accused or charged with a crime should know that criminal offenses can be categorized as federal offenses and state offenses.
+Many criminal defense firms state that they represent clients on federal charges, but few have the experience and focus on federal criminal defense that Black & Askerov does.
+People charged with a crime should know that criminal offenses can be categorized as federal offenses and state offenses, and should ensure that they hire a lawyer experienced in the type of offense they’re facing.
 If an offense is federal, then it’s prosecuted at the federal level in federal court.
-If an offense is a state offense, then it’s prosecuted in state court at the state level.
-A main question though becomes: How do you know whether an offense is a federal or state crime?
+If an offense is a state offense, then it’s prosecuted in state court at the state level. the question that arises, though, is: How do you know whether an offense is a federal or state crime?

 Federal Government Having Sole Jurisdiction

 “Jurisdiction” is a legal term that means a specific court has the power to hear and decide a legal case.
 When we mention “sole jurisdiction,” we mean that only one particular court can hear a case.
 In the criminal law context, there are certain situations where the federal government will have sole jurisdiction.
 This means the case can only be heard in federal court – and not state court.

 Some situations in which the federal government has sole jurisdiction include: